-“You’ll need a few hours of training,” remarked Stacey Harris, Consigli Construction’s project manager for the creation of Bates’ new science building. (“Yes please!” thought the ever-hopeful Campus Construction Update, eyeing the biggest of three excavators.)
+“You’ll need a few hours of training,” remarked Stacey Harris, Consigli Construction’s superintendent of the creation of Bates’ new science building. (“Yes please!” thought the ever-hopeful Campus Construction Update, eyeing the biggest of three excavators.)

 It was a drizzly May 2 and a couple dozen people had gathered on the science building construction site for one of the big holidays in the construction world’s calendar: the ceremonial groundbreaking.

 And this was no ordinary groundbreaking.
 It was also the debut of the building’s formal name: the Bonney Science Center, honoring both the couple whose generosity made the center possible, Michael Bonney ’80 and Alison Grott Bonney ’80, and the extended Bonney family, whose connections to Bates date to the early 1900s.

 Preceding a public fete held in Memorial Commons for the building and the Bonneys, the groundbreaking was a smaller gathering.
 In addition to Michael and Alison, six members of the Bonney family representing three generations were present, including Michael’s parents, Wes Bonney ’50 and Elaine Bonney.